gemst1/gemst1.github.io/_posts/2018-02-11-1-Tensorboard log data.markdown

 ![Pic](https://github.com/gemst1/gemst1.github.io/blob/master/assets/images/TensorBoard.png?raw=true)
 <figcaption class="caption">TensoBoard</figcaption>

-#### 2. How to download the scalar data?
+### 2. How to download the scalar data?

 To download the learning data, check the `Show data download links` at left top of the TensorBoard window.
 Then you can see the download links at bottom of a each data log plot.
-TensorBoard provides two types of data log for download `csv` and `json`.
-If you click `run to download', then the download links for each data type are activated and you can download data.
+TensorBoard provides two types of data log for download `.csv` and `.json`.
+If you click `run to download`, then the download links for each data type are activated and you can download data.

 But these data files contain only **1000 steps of full learning steps** (if your learning step is less than 1000, the file contains all of learning data log, maybe.
 I didn't check about it actually) because default setting of the TensorBoard for data log size is 1000.
 So, if you need the learning data for every step, you should change the setting.

-#### 3. How to get full data log from TensorBoard?
+### 3. How to get full data log from TensorBoard?

 You can find the setting information, maybe, at `/usr/local/lib/python3.5/dist-packages/tensorboard/backend/application.py` (the directory could be differeny slightly depends on your development environment).
 At 56th line in the `application.py`, in my case, you can find some lines as below.